gvwilson/thirdbit/_posts/2012/2012-10-26-counting-to-five.md

         <li>SG: Isn't Stackoverflow a low feature version of that?</li>
         <li style="background-color: #ffe0ff;">GW: The "low feature" adjective is the killer: novices don't understand what's going wrong well enough to summarize enough relevant detail to permit diagnosis–Catch-22</li>
         <li style="background-color: #ffe0ff;">GW: There are obviously exceptions (novices <em>do</em> post answerable questions on SO) but I think it's a much more stringent filter than people who've passed through it realize</li>
-        <li>SG: Yeah... seems like adding the hookup would be a lot of help: it's what we do at work but with skype.
+        <li>SG: Yeah… seems like adding the hookup would be a lot of help: it's what we do at work but with skype.
 First we use the low feature texting like we are now.</li>
         <li style="background-color: #ffe0ff;">GW: Do people screenshare with skype?
 Has anyone done an analysis of what they actually show each other, and how much accidental/sideways knowledge transfer is taking place (i.e., how often person X notices something that person Y didn't explicitly communicate, but which turns out to be relevant?)</li>
         <li>SG: My employees are spread out all over the place; we use either Skype or Google hangout constantly.</li>
         <li>SG: For actually teaching courses I have seen it used and abused: as far back as the mid-nineties we used CU See ME.</li>